csvlewis/sweater-weather/README.md

 Finally, a user can get a list of favorite locations and a forecast for each by sending a GET request to the favorites endpoint with a body containing just their api key:
 ![List Favorites Request](/images/list_favorites_request.png?raw=true)

+# Testing

+Sweater Weather uses RSpec for testing.
+To run the full test suite, run RSpec from the terminal.
+        bundle exec rspec

+Individual tests can be run by specifying the desired file path and line number.
+For example,
+        bundle exec rspec spec/requests/api/v1/create_favorite_spec.rb:21 will run the item model test that is found in that file on line 21.